honforstudy/seProject/README.md

   <li>Schedule/ Development log</li>
   <ul>
     <li>15/02/2023: Project start.
 Designed the general development direction of the game.</li>
-    <li>22/02/2023: Summarize the collected data and discuss the main components that would appear on the stage.</li>
+    <li>22/02/2023: Summarize the collected data and discuss the main components appearing on the stage.</li>
     <li>26/02/2023: Design for the player-controlled plane movement and the system</li>
     <li>28/02/2023: Bug fixing and system testing</li>
     <li>01/03/2023: Bug fixing and system testing</li>